andrewkshim/react-animatronics/README.md

 );

-// Just like the 'Rect', the 'App' component should not be used directly since
-// it's wrapped by 'Animatronics' in the 'AnimatedApp' component.
-Since the App
-// is the child of Animatronics, it receives a 'playAnimation' function as props.
+// The 'App' component below is the same as that in Example 1.
-// You can call playAnimation at any time to execute the animation you declared
-// in the Animatronics 'createAnimationSequences' function.

 const App = ({ playAnimation }) => (
   <div>